Joel H. Cohen

 Joel H. Cohen is a Canadian producer and screenwriter for Saturday Night Live, Suddenly Susan and The Simpsons.
 He is the younger brother of one-time Simpsons writer Robert Cohen, who penned the season three episode "Flaming Moe's".
 Cohen was born in Calgary, Alberta.
-He received a Bachelor of Science degree in 1988 from the University of Alberta and a MBA from the Schulich School of Business in 1992.
+He received a Bachelor of Science degree in 1988 from the University of Alberta and an MBA from the Schulich School of Business in 1992.

-In addition to his work on The Simpsons, he is also the author of the non-fiction book How to Lose a Marathon, a retelling of his training for and running the New York marathon.
+In addition to his work on The Simpsons, he is also the author of the non-fiction book How to Lose a Marathon, a retelling of his training for and running the New York City Marathon.
 It was released April 4, 2017 by Abrams and as an audiobook by Audible.